1. What is the difference between a Doctor of Pharmacy (PharmD) program and BScPhm program?

 No. All applicants are considered for admission into Year 1 including those who have already completed one or more degree programs.

 Courses taken more than 10 years ago will be flagged for individual consideration and may not be acceptable in meeting admission requirements.
 Prospective applicants who have completed their university studies more than ten years ago, or who completed the university-level required courses more than 10 years ago, are advised that upgrading in some of the required subjects may be required to qualify for admission.
 As a result, preference may be given to those with recent full-time study in relevant courses.

-If you have written the PCAT between January 2015 and January 2019, test results for these examinations will be valid for the 2019 admission cycle.
-Note that February 2019 test scores are not valid for the 2019 admission cycle.
+If you have written the PCAT between January 2015 and February 2019, test results for these examinations will be valid for the 2019 admission cycle.
 If you are not satisfied with your scores on previous tests, however, you may choose to re-write the PCAT.
 Although the minimum required PCAT scores for each year are decided based on the performance of the applicant pool in each given year (and therefore are not available for publishing ahead of time), as a general guideline you should anticipate that required scores would be no lower than those required in the most recent past admission cycle (see FAQ#29 below).
 Please ensure that the University of Toronto (code 278) is selected as a score recipient each time you register for the PCAT and ensure that the Candidate Identification Number (CID) is the same for all tests you write.

 Your university background is your best preparation, though candidates may choose to review the PCAT study guide, test overview, and testing tutorial, and write a practice test on the PCAT website.
 Although the Faculty does not endorse specific products or services, there are also preparatory study guides and courses available through various test preparation agencies to prepare you to write the PCAT.